evansb/source-toolchain/README.md

 Source is a subset of JavaScript (ES5) used as teaching language for first year undergraduate student in NUS (CS1101S).

-This repository houses a learner friendly runtime system for Source.
+This repository houses a learner friendly toolchain for Source written in TypeScript.
-The goal of this runtime system is to have:
+The end goal of this runtime system is to have:

 1. Very friendly error message with link to lecture topic (see Elm).
 2. Modern streaming architecture with end goal of interactivity.